-International Union for Conservation of Nature Headquarters, Asian Regional Office,
+International Union for Conservation of Nature Headquarters, Asian Regional Office

-The Indochinese tiger is a tiger subspecies found in Myanmar, Thailand, Laos, Cambodia, Vietnam
+The Indochinese tiger is a tiger subspecies found in Myanmar, Thailand, Laos, Cambodia, Vietnam and southwestern China.
+This tiger is disappearing faster than any other tiger sub-species with at least one tiger being killed each week by poachers.

 New Delhi: Even as India is striving hard to save big cats, a total of 78 tigers have died so far this year with over half of them victims to poaching, parliament was informed Tuesday.